emsifa/random-image/README.md

 php artisan vendor:publish --tag="random-image-config"
 ```

+It will generate `config/random-image.php` file in your project directory.

 ## Usage Example

 ### Get Random Image URL

-If you just want to get unsplash random url, you can use `url` method like an example below:
+If you just want to get image url from provider, you can use `url` method like an example below:

 ```php
 use Emsifa\RandomImage\RandomImage;